ahimanikya/FrescoMDM/solutions/aus-patient/AUSPatient-Readme.txt

 Purpose of the Solution
 ----------------------
-The purpose of this solution is to demonstate how a United States of America Patient model might be implemented in the Master Data Management (MDM) product suite.
-Additionally the solution demonstrates the capabilities of the MDM suite.
+The purpose of this solution is to demonstate how an Australian Patient model might be implemented in the Master Data Management (MDM) product suite.
+Specifically the solution demonstrates the capabilities of the Master Index portion of the suite.

 This solution uses a patient definition geared towards Australia.
 Since this is an